-Before we start with the third-party tools, we would like to establish first that the Windows 10 and other Windows version have a built-in screenshot tool.
+Before we start with the third-party tools, we would like to establish first that Windows 10 and other Windows versions have a built-in screenshot tool.
 This information is, of course, for those people who do not know yet about this feature.

 - Step 1: On your keyboard, find the Print Screen or the PrtScn button.
 It should be on one of the buttons on the top-right corner of your keyboard.

 - Step 2: Now go to the page or window on your screen that you want to screenshot.

 - Step 3: Once the screen is ready, press the PrtScn button.